 If you’re looking for a solid travel credit card with comprehensive protections and a decent rate of return on spending, though, the Chase Sapphire Preferred might be the card for you.
 Its significantly higher sign-up bonus is a huge factor in its favor, and you can always upgrade to the Reserve later if you decide you’d rather take advantage of its perks and its higher direct-redemption rate for travel expenses.

 While the offers mentioned above are accurate at the time of publication, they are subject to change at any time, and may have changed or may no longer be available.
-This article was originally published October 1, 2020, and updated November 9, 2020.
+This article was originally published in October 2020, and updated in March 2021.

 Sign up for the Daily Wander newsletter for expert travel inspiration and tips

 Please enter a valid email address.